 |Please note: We are only able to take clients that have been referred to us through area shelters and the Veteran’s Administration, and are not set up to take walk-ins.
 If you are having a housing-related legal problem, please consider attending one of our legal clinics.|

 The Housing Crisis Center (HCC) began in 1978 as the Dallas Tenants Association, providing free legal support to low income tenants.
-Currently HCC offers a continuum of housing programs and services designed to prevent homelessness, stabilize those who couldn’t avoid an episode of homelessness, and empower everyone to solve housing problems on their own in the future.
+HCC now provides housing programs and services designed to prevent homelessness, provides secure housing for those who have been homelessness, and provides our clients with the skills to solve housing problems on their own in the future.
 More than 10,000 households rely on HCC for assistance each year.